 * what to do if writing your story inspires someone to want to throw a brick through your window?

-Many people come to my workshops because they have a personal story they wish to write but they are not sure where or how to start.
-Others have been writing for a while but find themselves feeling stuck, overwhelmed or out of steam.
-I have had experienced writers come with a clear project in mind, or well underway, and a series of specific questions for which they need answers.
-Or sometimes a person arrives simply with a long-held dream to write their story, having decided that now is finally, finally, the time.
+Many people come to my workshops because they have a story they wish to write and they are not sure where or how to start.
+Others have been writing for a while but find themselves feeling stuck, overwhelmed, or out of steam.
+Experienced writers might come with a series of specific questions for which they need answers.
+But most often people arrive timidly, warily, with a long-held dream to write and a decision that now is finally, finally, the time.

-The progress I have witnessed over the course of these workshops has been breathtaking.
-Writing begins to soar as people hone their voices, focus their stories, find clarity, understand their strengths, bypass obstacles, gain confidence, employ the insights and feedback from the group, and walk away with the motivation and inspiration to turn their stories into beautiful writing.
+Over the course of a short workshop, participants learn to hone their stories, settle into their voices, find focus and clarity, understand their strengths, bypass obstacles, gain confidence, employ the insights and feedback from the group, and walk away with the motivation and inspiration to turn their ideas into beautiful writing.